rananasser760/DSP_EOG_Project/README.md

 # EOG Project
 This project is a Digital Signal Processing-based Electrooculography (EOG) Signal Classifier.
-It provides a graphical interface to load EOG signals, preprocess them, extract features, train machine learning models, and classify eye movements (Up vs Down).
+It provides a graphical interface to load EOG signals, preprocess them, extract features, train machine learning models, and classify eye movements (Up vs Down). with *best Accuracy = 96%* on Random Forest

 ## 📌 Features